jensjns/acf-markdown-field/readme.txt

 == Description ==

-Adds a markdown-field, which is really just a textarea with some extra tools and features that makes writing markdown more fun.
+Adds a markdown-field, which is really just a textarea with some extra tools and features that makes writing markdown more visually appealing.
 Themes for the editor, the preview-mode and for syntax-highlighting is included and configurable in the field-group settings.

 = Compatibility =